Paris Has the Best Street Urchins

 Paris has the best street urchins, or at least they did back in the good old days.
 Victor Hugo presents a fascinating, idealized description of the typical Paris urchin, then goes on to present the urchin as a microcosm of Paris, which he sees as a microcosm of – and the center of – the world.
 Let’s just say this won’t be the last time Hugo expounds on the wonders of Paris.

 Harpers Ferry and John Brown are mentioned in a list of leaders and movements inspired by the revolutionary spirit of Paris.
 I remember reading that the novel was popular among Confederate soldiers (sometimes known as Lee’s Miserables), but the rare references to America fall into two categories: historical “Yay revolution!” or contemporary “Boo slavery!”
+[Update: Now I know why they weren’t put off by the abolitionism.]

 There’s a lot of talk about the transition between city and country, in-between places that are both but neither (briefly discussed in other chapters).
 That’s something I’m not super-familiar with, having grown up in southern California in the 1980s.
 The sprawling suburbs stopped abruptly at a big industrial farm (most of which is gone now), and if we went hiking or camping, we drove from solid city to solid country, and skipped right past the transitional areas.